garden-io/garden/docs/reference/module-types/conftest.md

 # garden.yml file.
 repositoryUrl:

-# When false, disables pushing this module to remote registries.
+# When false, disables pushing this module to remote registries via the publish command.
 allowPublish: true

 # A list of files to write to the module directory when resolving this module.
 This is useful to automatically